StrongVPN Full Review: Is It Really Strong?

 Pricing and Payment

-In case of cancellation, you can get your money back due to their 30-day money-back guarantee.
+In case of cancellation, you can get your money back with their 30-day money-back guarantee.

 Available payment methods include: